sapegin/washingcode-book/manuscript/Constants.md

 - Is knowing the value itself is less important to understand the code than knowing the name?
 - Is a value reused multiple times?
 - Is a value represents the configuration or an essential part of an algorithm?
+- Are several constants representing a range or a scale, and could be merged into an object or enum?